tomas321/masters_thesis/docs/existing_solutions.md

     - checkout info about legitimate users of the computer via custom installed software
     - one attacker replaced the ssh client binary

-## [study](https://arxiv.org/pdf/1701.02446.pdf): SIPHON: Towards Scalable High-Interaction Physical Honeypots
+## SIPHON: Towards Scalable High-Interaction Physical Honeypots

-- IOT honeypots based on real devices
-- they assume attackers use Shodan to identify the vulnerable IOT devices

-**architecture**
-- physical IOT devices as th devices under attack
-- wormholes - live device on the Internet with exposed ports forwarding the traffic to the IOT devices
-    - similarly to the study other [study](ihttps://www.researchgate.net/publication/262277761_A_distributed_platform_of_high_interaction_honeypots_and_experimental_results), the devices are spoofed all over the world

-- the traffic is forwarded through a proxy _Forwarder_, which can act as a gateway to all devices on one network or even as a TLS MITM
-    - the devices are technically separated  using VLANs 802.1Q
-    - connection between the wormholes and the forwarder is via reverse ssh tunnel, which redircts a given port traffic. in addition the forwarder utilizes socat to redirect the connection to a specific device.

-- finally it consists of a storage and analysis unit

-**compromise countermeasures**
-- periodic resets
-- ips e.g. suricata
-- iot specific low-level instrumentation connections (e.g. JTAG)
+A case [study](https://arxiv.org/pdf/1701.02446.pdf), similar to the study before, serving as a proof of concept in live Internet traffic observing the IOT related malicious intents.
+Leveraging Shodan to appear visible and legitimate in the eyes of malicious actors, the honeypots where based on real devices.
+The architecture is divided into physical IOT devices, wormholes exposed to the Internet forwarding to the IOT devices via the proxy forwarder.
+Technically are devices separated using VLANs 802.1Q and the wormhole to forwarder connection are via reverse ssh tunnels.
+As compromise countermeasures the suricata IPS and IDS features are enabled in the local netowork and periodic resets of IOT devices.

+They observed the influence of device listing in Shodan.
+The number of scans/connection attempts on the device has tripled between 'one week before listing' and 'one week after listing'.
+It proves that being visible by Shodan increases the possibility of attack reconnaissance on device at hand.
+Although, after two week after listing in Shodan, the connection attempts has decreased, which good piece of knowledge before implementation.

 # NOTES

 [Automated Static Analysis vs. Dynamic Analysis - Better Together?](https://blog.reversinglabs.com/blog/automated-static-analyis-vs.dynamic-analysis)

 - must hide the fact that its a sandbox, otherwise the malware will not start
     - detection of lack of applications and files
     - delayed malware execution